Convocation

 Participation as a listener and/or performer of ten (10) convocations is required.
 Convocation participation will now be recorded via QR code scanning.
 At the start of each semester, you will receive a unique QR code to your UConn email address, which must be scanned when you enter vdM for Convocation and when you exit vdM.
 You must record an entrance and exit scan in order for your participation to count.
 Anyone experiencing difficulty in meeting the participation requirement is urged to see Dr. Hanzlik early to arrange a substitute requirement.

 Attendance of a music department concert outside your performance medium area (i.e., attending a brass recital if you are a singer, jazz concert if you are a violinist, etc.) will equal participation at one Convocation.
 You must bring us a program signed by a faculty member to receive Convocation credit or send a picture of yourself at the performance to music@uconn.edu.
 When master classes occur outside of the regular Convocation schedule, you may attend these and substitute them for participation at Convocation, but only for master classes outside your performance area.
 You must present the Program Assistant with a copy of the master class program signed by a faculty member to confirm your attendance or send a picture of yourself at the performance to music@uconn.edu.
+External concerts may also be counted for convocation attendance with prior authorization.
+Please email music@uconn.edu if you plan to attend a concert outside UConn and you would like it to be considered for attendance credit.

 Undergraduate Performance Requirement